The acclaimed professional writing conference.

 Praise from participating authors worldwide for Ms. Rohm's workshops and classes:

 “I just accepted an offer on my book from St. Martin's Press (New York)!
-Publication date in April 2010.
 In this economy as a first time non-celeb or no major platform writer I'm very excited to get this opportunity.
-I wanted to thank you for your help!!!
+I wanted to thank Wendy Goldman Rohm for her help!!!
 I used a lot of your lessons in my editing!” --Melissa Malamut, author

 "Wendy Goldman Rohm's students get published!
 Three writers in my group alone got major publishing contracts after taking her course!"-- Bess Gallanis, author, Chicago